Jeremy Rossiter

 Jeremy Stuart Rossiter (born 18 June 1950) is a British racing driver.
 He has competed in various forms of motorsports including single-seater, sports cars and saloon cars.
-In 1989 he drove for the works Vauxhall team in the British Touring Car Championship.
+In 1989, he drove for the works Vauxhall team in the British Touring Car Championship.

-His eldest son James is a racing driver who has been a Formula One test driver and Formula E team principal.
+Rossiter's eldest son James is a former racing driver who has been a Formula One test driver and Formula E team principal.